eriksandstroem/eriksandstroem.github.io/content/_index.md

 I am a Ph.D. student at the Computer Vision Lab at ETH Zürich, where I work on 3D computer vision, especially for dense simultaneous localization and mapping (SLAM).

-I am currently looking for an internship.
-Please feel free to get in touch! 📧
+I am currently looking for full time positions in 3D Vision.
+Feel free to get in touch! 📧